 When faced with too many choices, others will rely on the “social proof” of what others think, and online reviews are a perfect example.
-Where are potential customers finding these reviews?
+Where are potential customers finding these positive and negative eviews?
 All over the Internet.
-There are 1000s of local business review sites and directories online, but there are some that matter more than the rest combined.
+There are thousands of local business review sites and directories online, but there are some that matter more than the rest combined.
 Since a potential customer’s initial search still often starts with keywords typed into a search engine, while using a service-oriented keyword followed or preceded by the city in which they’re searching (ex: best Mexican restaurant in Dallas), you should first pay attention to the truly important keywords already showing up on Google, Yahoo!, and Bing for your keywords.
-Once you have selected your keywords, here are ten major review and business listing sites that carry weight and have a huge online presence that your business should be taking advantage of:
+Once you have selected your keywords, here are ten major review and business listing sites that carry weight and have a huge online presence that your business should be taking advantage of.

 1. Google Places and Google+ Local for Business

 What used to be Google Local has now been combined with the new Google Places, each bringing their own unique features to the mix.
 Google Places and Google+ Local are two of the most important places to list your business online.
 They are free and easy, plus there are more than 2.5 billion active Google+ users as of 2015!